greenm01/vb4x/docs/vb4x_specs.md

 Armies garrison your colonies and eradicate invaders.
 Their orders are to take no prisoners and protect the colony at all cost.

+### 2\.5 Asset Construction, Repair, and Upgrades

+Asset construction, repair, and tech upgrades are performed at planetary and orbital shipyards.
+Construction capacity at the yard is limited by the colony's total production capacity value, regardless of PP in the Empire's treasury.

+Orbital shipyards located in uninhabited gas systems are limited by the mining capacity of the system.

+The number of turns required to construct an asset, unless otherwise specified, is equal to the PC times 0.5 (rounded down).
+They remain docked in the shipyard through the entire process.
+If the construction yard is destroyed, the assets are destroyed.

+The act of raising Armies and Space Marines, building Ground Betteries, and installing Planetary Shields does not require a shipyard.

 # 3\.0 Turn Sequence

 1. Economics